projectmesa/mesa-geo/README.md

 ## Going further

 To get a deeper understanding of mesa-geo you should checkout the GeoSchelling example.
-It also implements a Leaflet visualization which will be made more general and similar to use as the  CanvasGridVisualization in a future release.
+It implements a Leaflet visualization which is similar to use as the CanvasGridVisualization of Mesa.

-## Implemented and future functions
-* Add agents with shapes from GeoJSON
-* Shapes are Shapely objects (with distance, buffer, etc. functions accesible)
-* CRS transformations (GeoJSON is always WGS84, unsuitable for accurate calculations)
-* compute relation (intersection, within, etc. ) between shapes with speed-up from r-tree indexing

 To implement further functions I need feedback on which functionality is desired by users.
 Please post a message [here](https://groups.google.com/forum/#!topic/projectmesa-dev/qEf2XBFZYnI) or open an issue if you have any ideas or recommendations.